island-is/handbook/docs/api-design-guide/operation/sla.md

  * Responsiveness: How quickly should services be delivered?
  * Reporting procedure: How and where to report problems?
 What reporting process is used in routine tasks (if applicable).
  * Performance monitoring: How will performance be monitored, who does the monitoring and how will it be measured?
- * Penalties for failure to meet obligations: What penalties will be implemented of the service provider fails to perform as outlined in the SLA.
+ * Penalties for failure to meet obligations: What penalties will be implemented if the service provider fails to perform as outlined in the SLA.
  * Constraints: Under what circumstances will the terms of the SLA be waived?

 ## Service Level Agreement types